Areldyb/evolvinglife/README.md

 In essence, we're shining some sunlight on the world.
 Maybe, by chance, something will grow.
 On a large grid, over a long timespan, I would expect life to arise more frequently in brighter latitudes and to migrate toward darker ones.
 On a _very_ large grid, over a _very_ long timespan, that life may evolve to gain some resistance to radiation.

+The script puts user-editable variables at the top, so users have a lot of fun knobs to tweak!